Admission and Financial Aid

 Aid Application and Deadlines

 Consideration for financial aid is contingent upon receipt of an on-time application each year.
-All candidates for aid who are United States or Canadian citizens must submit the CSS Profile form by the date specified.
-US citizens must also file the FAFSA (Free Application for Federal Student Aid).
+All candidates for aid must submit the CSS Profile form by the date specified.
+US citizens and eligible non-citizens must also file the FAFSA (Free Application for Federal Student Aid).

-Whether or not a student receives financial aid from Bowdoin, long-term, low-interest loans under the Federal Direct Loan program are available to US citizens.
+Whether or not a student receives financial aid from Bowdoin, long-term, low-interest loans under the Federal Direct Loan program are available to US citizens and eligible non-citizens.

-When students apply for financial aid at Bowdoin, they agree to provide a complete, signed copy of their federal income tax return, plus any other documentation that may be required.
+When students apply for financial aid at Bowdoin, they agree to provide a complete federal tax return information for both student and parent(s), plus any other documentation that may be required.
 Once the financial aid application is complete, the Student Aid Office will review a candidate’s request for assistance.

-For financial aid consideration, applicants must submit their complete application for admission and all required aid application forms by the appropriate deadlines.
+For financial aid consideration, applicants must submit their complete application for admission and all required aid application forms and documents by the appropriate deadlines.
 Additional information about the admission and financial aid process at Bowdoin is available on the admissions and student aid websites.
-Deadlines for financial aid forms as are follows:
+Deadlines for a complete financial aid application are as follows:

 Early Decision I: